Jonalona/Frequency-Parser/README.md

 ## Frontend Architecture & Development

 When I first built the **Dynamic Date-Range Query Builder**, the UI was intended as an MVP.
-To accelerate prototyping, I provided a clear spec to a large language model (LLM), which generated all the necessary JavaScript, HTML, CSS, and Bootstrap code for the UI.
+To accelerate prototyping, I provided a clear spec to a large language model (LLM), which generated all the necessary `JavaScript`, `HTML`, `CSS`, and `Bootstrap` code for the UI.

 As requirements solidified, I found the LLM-generated frontend fully met our needs.
-Today, the **entire frontend** remains the LLM output, polished and styled with Bootstrap for consistency.
+Today, the **entire frontend** remains LLM output, polished and styled with Bootstrap for consistency.

-Behind the scenes, I:

-1. **Mapped user journeys & wireframes**
-   Defined how the RFP/pricing team would select date ranges, filters, and templates, then sketched UI flows to guide the LLM’s component generation.

-2. **Architected the component hierarchy**
-   Designed a clear tree of containers, pickers, and result tables to enable seamless addition of new features without regressions.

-3. **Authored every backend service**
-   Hand-wrote all database models, API endpoints, and query-builder logic in Python/Flask and T-SQL to power each frontend action.

 This hybrid approach enabled rapid prototyping and hardening into a robust tool the pricing team relies on daily.

+The JSON parsing backend was written in `Python`.
+In order to provide feedback on what the selected dates are, I setup `Pyscript` in the front end to run the `Python backend` inside the web browser.

+## Frontend Architecture & Development